25 Best Eco Gifts for 2020

-Do you sometimes struggle to find a variety of eco gifts for friends and family?
+Do you sometimes struggle to find a variety of gifts for the eco warriors in your life?
 We've done the legwork for you.
 Explore 25 of 2020's best sustainable, ethical, and zero waste gifts for everyone in your life.

 For those trying to make more sustainable choices, gifts for children can be tricky.
-We're often presented with pink and blue plastic.
-We bring you some more planet-friendly alternatives.
+We're often presented with pink and blue plastic toys and out-dated stereotypes.
+We bring you some inclusive, planet-friendly alternatives.

 Fair Trade Cotton Farm Fun